 In 2007, he led the Cougars to a 24-8 overall record and an Elite 8 finish in the NCAA Regional Final.
 His team also finished the year ranked 12th nationally, and at one point through the season, the Cougars held a rank as high as ninth in the country.
 No stranger to the best competition, Watson’s teams have been ranked as high as eighth on RPI, showing the character and strength of the teams he builds.
 Never backing down from challenges are also another hallmark trait of Watson-led teams.

-Prior to his head-coaching debut, Watson had amassed 11 years as an assistant coach at four universities.
+Watson previously amassed 11 years as an assistant coach at four universities.
 After an All-American playing career at BYU, Watson coached for two years under his former coach, Carl McGown, before beginning his career in women’s volleyball with extremely successful stints at Kansas State, Arkansas State, and Montana State.

-Watson had an All-American playing career at BYU from 1990-1994, where he was a four-year starter and two-time captain.
+Watson was a four-year starter at BYU from 1990-1994 and two-time captain.
 He graduated from BYU in 1995 with a degree in physical education and sports business management after leaving his native home of Homebush, Australia.

 He and his wife, Larissa, have two sons and a daughter.